DangerCove/dangercove.com/source/_posts/2013-03-29-coucou-for-web-developers.markdown

 If you're a web developer you probably recognize that moment where you're running a local development evironment with MAMP/XAMPP, Rails or Node.js and need to see your site on another computer, or show someone else what you're working on.
 Maybe to do a cross-browser check, maybe just to show how awesome this latest design looks.

+This usually involves copy-pasting of ip addresses, emailing and other such nonsense.
 With coucou this can be done in just a few simple clicks.
 Let me walk you through it.

 First we need to enable broadcasting in the preferences pane.